sud0-dev/Amazon-Review-Sentimental-Analysis/README.md

-# Logisticregression-using-numpy
+# Amazon-Review-Sentimental-Analysis
-Logistic Regression using Numpy
-The LR models acts as a binary classifier to classify an image as a cat or non-cat using sigmoid activation function.

-"# Amazon-Review-Sentimental-Analysis"
+Sentimental Analysis using Regular Expressions on a dataset containing reviews of a product in Amazon